-- B Grade 95.00 96.99 - C Grade 92.50 94.99 - D Grade 92.49 and under - 3.8.10 The level of average score to be attained for each grade shall be determined by way of Remit to the TSNZ Annual General Meeting. - 3.8.11 A first year competitor shall automatically be D Grade, subject to Rule 3.1.9. - 3.8.12 An ungraded competitor may enter any competition upon provision of a certificate, signed by the member's Club Secretary, of the last four thirty-shot official scores prior to the competition. - 3.8.13 A competitor who returns to the sport after having been absent for a period of less than three years shall recommence with the grading held prior to that absence. - 3.8.14 A competitor who returns to the sport after having been absent for a period of more than three years shall be graded by his/her Club on the average of four thirty shot official scores. - 3.8.15 The Club Secretary shall forward this grading to the TSNZ Executive Officer for an official grading and issue of a Membership Card in compliance with Rule 1.A.1. - 3.8.16 TSNZ, Associations and Clubs reserve the right to grade a member who wishes to enter a championship but who has not yet obtained an official TSNZ grading or membership card.
-A currently graded indoor competitor wishing to enter an Outdoor competition without having obtained an official outdoor grading, may enter as per the following schedule:
+B Grade 95.00 - 96.99

+C Grade 92.50 - 94.99

+D Grade 92.49 and under

+- 3.8.10 The level of average score to be attained for each grade shall be determined by way of Remit to the TSNZ Annual General Meeting. - 3.8.11 A first year competitor shall automatically be D Grade, subject to Rule 3.1.9. - 3.8.12 An ungraded competitor may enter any competition upon provision of a certificate, signed by the member's Club Secretary, of the last four thirty-shot official scores prior to the competition. - 3.8.13 A competitor who returns to the sport after having been absent for a period of less than three years shall recommence with the grading held prior to that absence. - 3.8.14 A competitor who returns to the sport after having been absent for a period of more than three years shall be graded by his/her Club on the average of four thirty shot official scores. - 3.8.15 The Club Secretary shall forward this grading to the TSNZ Executive Officer for an official grading and issue of a Membership Card in compliance with Rule 1.A.1. - 3.8.16 TSNZ, Associations and Clubs reserve the right to grade a member who wishes to enter a championship but who has not yet obtained an official TSNZ grading or membership card.
+A currently graded indoor competitor wishing to enter an Outdoor competition without having obtained an official outdoor grading may enter as per the following schedule relating to their Indoor Grade obtained at the end of the Indoor Season immediately prior to the relevant Outdoor Season: